Nuclear decommissioning: Decommissioning funds

 The costs of decommissioning are to be covered by funds that are provided for in a decommissioning plan, which is part of the facility's initial authorization, before the start of the operations.
 In this way, it is ensured that there will be sufficient money to pay for the eventual decommissioning of the facility.
 There are several types of decommissioning fund models, which differ based on ownership structure and the degree of separation from the nuclear operator or the government.
 In the United States, this may be through saving in a trust fund or a guarantee from the parent company.
 In the European Union and other regions, public and segregated models are more common, where the state establishes an independent fund that collects fees and oversees decommissioning activities.

 Switzerland has a central fund for decommissioning its five nuclear power reactors, and another one for disposal the nuclear waste.
-Germany has also a state-owned fund for decommissioning of the plants and managing radioactive waste, for which the reactor owners have to pay.
+Germany also has a state-owned fund for decommissioning of the plants and managing radioactive waste, for which the reactor owners have to pay.
 The UK Government (the taxpayers) will pay most of the costs for both nuclear decommissioning and existing waste.

 The decommissioning of all Magnox reactors is entirely funded by the state.

 Since 2010, owners of new nuclear plants in the Netherlands are obliged to set up a decommissioning fund before construction is started.